-Follow the menu 'Advanced/Data Analysis/Create' and select the desired graphical representation

-Let's select for example the 'Integrals Graph' option; you will notice how the cursor will change to a blue integral.
-Now you will only need to integrate the desired signal (in this case, we will select the signal at 1.20 ppm).
-Once you have integrate the desired region, you will notice how the graphical will change according with the decay of the signal.
-Please bear in mind that all values will appear in a tabulated form (in this case the integral values) and you will be able to export them to 3rd party apps for further post-analysis or reporting (just by clicking on the 'Copy to Clipboard' button of the table or by saving as XML files).
+Follow the menu 'Advanced/Data Analysis/Create' and select the desired graphical representation change according with the decay of the signal.
+Please bear in mind that all values will appear in a tabulated form (in this case the integral values) and you will be able to export them to 3rd party apps for further past applying or reporting (just by clicking on the 'Copy to Clipboard' button and table for further post-analysis or reporting (just by clicking on the 'Copy to Clipboard' button of the table or by saving as XML files).
 Notice also that, if you integrate another region of the spectrum, the curve will be updated.